bioFAM/slalom/README.md

 ## Philosophy

-Observed heterogeneity in single-cell profiling data is multi-factorial. f-scLVM provides an efficient framework for unravelling this heterogeneity by simultaneously inferring latent factors that reflect annotated factors from pathway databases, as well as unannotated factors that capture variation outside the annotation. slalom builds on sparse factor analysis models, for which this implementation provides efficient approximate inference using Variational Bayes, allowing the application of f-scLVM to very large datasets containing up to 100,000 cells.
+Observed heterogeneity in single-cell profiling data is multi-factorial. slalom provides an efficient framework for unravelling this heterogeneity by simultaneously inferring latent factors that reflect annotated factors from pathway databases, as well as unannotated factors that capture variation outside the annotation. slalom builds on sparse factor analysis models, for which this implementation provides efficient approximate inference using Variational Bayes, allowing the application of slalom to very large datasets containing up to 100,000 cells.

 ## Implementation
 We provide 2 implementation of the slalom model: an R/C++ implementation that is (available on Bioconductor)[https://bioconductor.org/packages/devel/bioc/html/slalom.html] and a python implementation.
 Both implemetations implement the model described in the accompanying publication [1].